 If you aren't able to buy a comprehensive health plan, you should get catastrophic health insurance as a last resort.
 These plans have high deductibles and low monthly premiums.
 They cover hospital stays, surgery, intensive care, and some diagnostic tests.
 They often do not pay for routine health care, medicines, mental health care, or pregnancy-related services.
 These policies are typically only available to healthy people without pre-existing health problems.

 National Association for the Self-Employed

-About the law.
+About the Affordable Care Act.
 Department of Health and Human Services website.
-Available at: http://www.hhs.gov/healthcare/about-the-law/index.html.
-Accessed May 17, 2016.
+Available at: https://www.hhs.gov/healthcare/about-the-aca/index.html.
+Accessed October 20, 2021.

 Finding health insurance.
 USA website.
 Available at: https://www.usa.gov/finding-health-insurance.
 Accessed October 20, 2021.

 Health care reform frequently asked questions (FAQ).
 National Association of Insurance Commissioners website.
 Available at: https://content.naic.org/index_health_reform_faq.htm.
 Accessed October 20, 2021.